axelpale/categorical-distribution-js/README.md

 ## Under the hood

 ## History

 The development of categorical-distribution.js started in 2013 as a part of experimental Objectron module and separated to its own module in early 2014.
 Objectron module is related to such concepts as n-gram, bayesian networks and Markov models especially from a point of view of intelligent user interfaces.

+## TODO

+- maxSize to memorySize
+- each, map
+- example application
+- API documentation
+- Under the hood
+- Customization
+- Release to NPM

 ## License